whiteskull/whitekit/README.md

 |   |-- models    > Holds models that should be named like post.rb.
 Models descend from ActiveRecord::Base by default.
 |   `-- views    > Holds the template files for the view that should be named like weblogs/index.html.haml
 |       |          for the WeblogsController#index action.
 All views use Haml syntax by default.
+|       |-- components    > Place for your views of component
 |       `-- layouts    > Holds the template files for layouts to be used with views.
 This models the
 |                        common header/footer method of wrapping views.
 In your views, define a layout
 |                        using the 'layout :default' and create a file named default.html.erb.